Here’s how to stay awake while driving

 If you must drive when you notice these symptoms in yourself, there are a few tactics you can employ to make yourself more alert behind the wheel.
 These include stopping to take a nap, drinking a cup of coffee or other caffeinated beverage, talking with passengers or adjusting the radio or air-conditioning.
 Although these strategies can help, they are not perfect solutions to preventing a potential crash.

-“Stopping driving to take a nap may be the safest and most effective solution to drowsy driving, since naps have been proven to cut down on driving impairment in such situations,” says Dr. Muhammad Hamadeh, medical director of the Sleep Center at Advocate Christ Medical Center in Oak Lawn, Ill.
+“Stopping your drive to take a nap may be the safest and most effective solution to drowsy driving, since naps have been proven to cut down on driving impairment in such situations,” says Dr. Muhammad Hamadeh, medical director of the sleep center at Advocate Christ Medical Center in Oak Lawn, Ill.
 “Research has told us that in addition to curbing drowsiness, napping can be effective for maintaining prolonged attention and improving memory and learning.”

 According to Dr. Hamadeh, about seven hours of sleep is correlated with safe driving.
 However, many people are not lucky enough to catch this many z’s each night.